In a rush? Skip directly to download the learning activity for this post!

 - Talk to your family and friends about the importance of using less water!
 To help make saving water fun, I created this free, printable save water bingo game!
 Save the file on your computer or print and post it on your fridge – see if you can get five in a row, or better yet, every square!

-Are you interested in reading more posts about earth science and sustainability?
+- Are you interested in reading more posts about conservation and sustainability?
 Subscribe to this blog, or follow Wild Earth Lab using the links below!

 Subscribe to receive informative posts about science, sustainability, and nature delivered straight to your inbox!

 References and Further Reading